arokah25/diffusion_networks/README.md

 ## What Are Diffusion Models?

 Diffusion models are generative models that learn to reverse a forward process that gradually corrupts data with Gaussian noise.
-During training, a neural network is optimized to predict the original standard normal noise \( \epsilon \sim \mathcal{N}(0, I) \) that was used to generate a noised input \( x_t \) from a clean sample \( x_0 \).
+During training, a neural network is optimized to predict the original standard normal noise `epsilon ~ N(0, I)` that was used to generate a noised input `x_t` from a clean sample `x_0`.
 At sampling time, the model starts from pure noise and denoises it step by step, ultimately producing a new sample from the learned distribution.

 ---